 Interval scale

 Interval scale survey questions require participants to rate their sentiment on a numerical scale.
-These question types work great when analysing psychographics, like satisfaction on a scale of 1-10 ranging from negative to positive.
+These question types work great when analyzing psychographics, like satisfaction on a scale of 1-10, ranging from negative to positive.
 Interval scale survey questions allow you to assign numerical values to arbitrary responses, like recording an opinion.

 Ordinal scale

-Ordinal scale survey questions show how much the participant agrees or disagrees with a statement or question, in essence by ranking questions from “not at all likely” to “highly likely,” or something similar.
-Ordinal scales don’t have a mathematical difference, instead asking participants to make a choice gauging their sentiment.
+Ordinal scale survey questions show how much the participant agrees or disagrees with a statement or question, in essence, by ranking questions from “not at all likely” to “highly likely” or something similar.
+Ordinal scales don’t have a mathematical difference; instead, they ask participants to make a choice, gauging their sentiment.

 Pro tip: start open and end closed – from qualitative to quantitative